alxshelepenok/lumen/content/posts/introducing-space.md

 Right now they are completely separate products.
 But in the future we plan on adding features to Fleek to make it super easy to deploy true Dweb sites & build true Dweb apps on top of Space/Space Daemon (similar to how we make it easy today to deploy sites/apps directly to IPFS).
 So the plan is still for Fleek to become a Firebase type platform for building Dweb sites/apps.
 But Space will always remain a separate, fully open sourced project and product with an open app ecosystem (and hopefully a token at some point in the future).

-## What’s the Vision… You Mentioned I Can Build Apps On Top of Space/Space Daemon?
+## What’s the Vision… I Can Build Apps On Top of Space/Space Daemon?

 Yes, that is the vision.
 We want Space the storage app to be just the first of many apps built on Space/Space Daemon.
 For developers we want Space/Space Daemon to serve as a super easy to use Dweb storage/db/interface layer for building Dweb apps that wow users while staying true to the Dweb principals/values (user privacy, data ownership, censorship resistance, self hosted, etc.).
 For example, some ideas for apps we think would be cool to build on top of Space would be true Dweb equivalents to apps like Google Docs, Sheets, Gmail, Github, Reddit, Youtube, or even simple things like a Notes app, a Photo Album app, or other interfaces/apps like that.
 The possibilities are endless, and the opportunities are massive.
 We’re happy to help any interested developers ideate and help support them build these apps.
 The idea is we will surface these apps/sites somewhere within the Space interface so users can easily access/discover Dweb sites and apps.
 But there won’t be any ‘app approval process’ or anything like that, it will be more like a browser in that sense where any Dweb site or app can be published in Space and discovered/accessed by anyone who wants to use it.
 And so for users the vision is that the Space interface can potentially become a gateway/browser/interface specifically for the Dweb in addition to being the place users store all their files and data from the Dweb and from elsewhere.